 The wedding industry is mostly about connections, and some of the most incredible business comes from referrals (if you watch my masterclass, you'd know how important this is!).

-You have to seek out new connections actively–but not just any old links–the right ones.
+You have to seek out new connections as much as you can–but not just any old “links”–you have to focus on the right ones.

 As you set out to market your business, you need to get in front of the right people.
 Ideally, the people and companies that are already in front of your ideal clients.